 Responsible for the management of all crime prevention programming within Tigard such as Neighborhood Watch, the Monthly Landlord Forum, Sensitive Document Shredding, National Night Out, Prescription Drug Turn-In and the Citizens Police Academy.
 Provides crime prevention related information to the community via various avenues such as the web-based "Crime Spotter" and the electronic monthly newsletter "Crime Prevention Connection."

-The Detective Division is responsible for the initial and follow-up investigations.
-A Detective Lieutenant and Sergeant supervise the unit which also includes four School Resource Officers.
+The Detective Unit is responsible for initial and follow-up investigations.
+A Lieutenant and Sergeant supervise the unit which also includes two School Resource Officers.

 The Patrol Division is the backbone of every police department.
 Patrol is responsible for the initial handling of all calls for service.
 24-hour service requires three shifts each consisting of a supervisor and patrol officers.
 Uniformed personnel assigned to this section perform most initial investigations and provide the community the highest quality of police services, including K-9 support.

 The Property and Evidence Technicians are non-sworn personnel with responsibility for the management, storage and control of all evidence and property in control of the Department.
 These technicians are supervised by the Records Supervisor.